carlnienaber-ship-it/spinalapp3/project.md

   - Check prepaid electricity meter (with optional notes: "Notify Carl if under 30 units.")
   - ...and other cleaning/locking tasks.
 - Includes a feedback section ("How was your shift?").
 - **Behavior:** The final "Clock Out" button is disabled until all tasks are complete and any required feedback is provided.
-It is also disabled if the user is outside the geofence.
+It is also disabled if the user is outside the geofence (unless they are an Admin).

 ### 5.8.
 Completion Screen
 - A confirmation screen shown after the shift report has been successfully submitted.

+### 5.9.
+Admin Dashboard Screen
+- A secure, read-only view for users with the `Admin` role to review submitted shift data.
+- **Entry Point:** A conditionally rendered button on the Welcome Screen, visible only to admins.
+- **Features:**
+  - **Shift History List:** A list of all submitted shifts, showing key details like date and feedback rating.
+  - **Shift Detail View:** A detailed breakdown of a single, selected shift report, displaying all captured tasks and stocktake data.
+- **Security:** Data for this view is fetched from a new, secure Netlify Function (`get-shifts.ts`) that **must** validate the user's JWT and verify they have the `Admin` role before returning any data.

 ## 6. State Management & Data Persistence